icehrm/icehrm.github.io/_docs/installation.md

   <h5>Remove "install" folder</h5>
   <p>Please rename or delete the install folder ((ice hrm root)/app/install) since it could pose a security threat to your iCE Hrm instance.</p>
 </div>

+### Problems with Email Setup

+If you are facing issues while setting up email you may try following suggestions:

+- Check if [Net_SMTP](http://webplay.pro/groupware/webmail/horde/pear-net_smtp-class.html) extension is installed

+- Try using an standalone PHP email sender script to test emails [](https://www.rackspace.com/knowledge_center/article/test-php-smtp-functionality)

+- Check whether your out bound posts are allowed by the firewall

+- Try using Amazon SES.
+You only need to configure AWS Keys in settings area and set Email Sender Type to SES.

 ### Additional installation instructions for Enterprise version